fpedd/tinyml-benchmarks/README.md

 Furthermore, these benchmarks are intended not only to give feedback on performance but also on functionality.
 Thus, they can be used to verify the correctness of the underlying kernel implementation.

 Currently, I have generated 25 samples for every model.
-However, I can generate upwards of 1000 samples using Python scripts.
+However, I can generate upwards of 1000 samples using the provided Python scripts.

 **Disclaimer: These benchmarks are obviously of little use as they are!
 They are intended to be used as a baseline for integration into a larger project!**